Investigation: Rat Dissection

-The internal anatomy explores the digestive system, parts of the circulatory and excretory systems.
+Next, students open the body cavity to reveal internal structures.
+They explore the digestive system, circulatory and excretory systems.
 During the activity, students are required to use colored pins to indicate structure they are supposed to find.
 Instructors can quickly check pins to ensure that students are staying on-task and identifying the correct organs.

 Questions are included throughout the lab guide to help students with reading comprehension and reviewing functions of systems and organs.